DOWNLOADS, MATERIALS, QUALITY & SAFETY TESTING AND MORE

 Abrasive specialty products are manufactured in grit sizes ranging from a very coarse 12 grit to an ultra fine 1200 grit.
 The most commonly used grits range from 24 to 400.

-The chart below right illustrates the different grit sizes and the two grading systems used.
+The chart on the right illustrates the different grit sizes and the two grading systems used.
 The USA ANSI grading system has been typically used by North American manufacturers, while European manufacturers have favored the P-Grade system.

 Most specialty abrasives manufactured by Even Cut are produced from the highest quality X-Weight and Y-Weight materials available.
 Standard grain types listed are aluminum oxide.
 Products manufactured from silicon carbide, zirconia alumina, and ceramics are also available.